millo-76/Python-Practice/README.md

 ## About

 A repository for python practice and school assignments.

-## Folder Structure
 # Python Workspace

 This workspace contains personal Python projects and course materials for INFS 3070.
-Local environment files (executables, DLLs, and virtual environments) may be present in the workspace but are ignored by Git via `.gitignore`.
-Only project code and notebooks in the tracked folders should be pushed to GitHub.
+Local environment files (executables, DLLs, and virtual environments) may be present here but are ignored by Git via `.gitignore`.
+Only project code and notebooks inside tracked folders should be pushed to GitHub.

 ## Table of contents